-- Monk played it for laughs when his assistant complained about how long they'd been on a stakeout.
-Monk told her that was what made it fun; you never knew how long it would take.
+- Monk played it for laughs in "Mr. Monk and the Secret Santa" when Natalie complains about how long they'd been on a stakeout.
+Monk tells her that is what makes it fun; you never know how long it will take.

 - One dispatch mission in My Sims Agents involves this.
 What happens depends partially on who you send.

 - Persona 4: When investigating chances that Kanji is about to be the next victim of the Midnight Channel, the Investigation Team decided to have one stakeout.

 - Meet the Sniper has a fast-forward montage of the Sniper on one, downing thermos bottles of coffee and filling jars of piss.

 - Battlecat and Minx (Battlecat's daughter) had a lot of rooftop stake-outs in the Global Guardians PBEM Universe.
 They'd inevitably descend into discussions about whatever guy she was seeing that week and how Battlecat doesn't think he's good enough for her.